THE RIO GRANDE REFUGE

 What We Do

 Continuing projects include remodeling and restoring the 100-year-old adobe farmhouse into a beautiful welcoming home.
 The last 60 years of neglected apple trees are being pruned, trimmed, and grafted with other varietals.
 Pumpkins, tomatoes, corn, beans, and more are growing in the half acre garden with space for so much more!
 Irrigation flows from the Rio through the acequia to feed our garden.
+Groups gather to learn and grow here.
 We congregate regularly to relax under the cottonwood trees and cool off in the Rio, we cook over a campfire and share meals with friends of the small community.
 We go down to the river to pray.

 Winter Daily Work Schedule